 - (a) Purpose.
 The Agency shall provide access to records in conformance with the requirements and procedures set forth in article 6 of the Public Officers Law, entitled "Freedom of Information Law," and its implementing regulations in 21 NYCRR Part 1401.
-This section provides regulations specific to the Agency's responsibilities under the Freedom of Information Law.

-(b) Records access officer.
+This section provides regulations specific to the Agency's responsibilities under the Freedom of Information Law. - (b) Records access officer.
 One or more designated project administrators shall be the Agency's records access officer(s).
 The business address of the records access officer(s) is at the Adirondack Park Agency, PO Box 99, Ray Brook, NY 12977.
-The record access officer(s) shall coordinate the Agency's response to requests for access to records... - (c) Availability of records.
-Records may be requested electronically or shall be available for public inspection and copying at the Adirondack Park Agency, 1133 NYS Route 86, Ray Brook, New York 12977. - (d) Hours for public inspection.
+The record access officer(s) shall coordinate the Agency's response to requests for access to records. - (c) Availability of records.
+Records may be requested electronically at FOIL@apa.ny.gov or shall be available for public inspection and copying at the Adirondack Park Agency, 1133 NYS Route 86, Ray Brook, New York 12977.

+(d) Hours for public inspection.
 Requests for public access to records shall be accepted and records produced during all hours that the Agency is regularly open for business.

 Except on State holidays, or during weather or other emergencies, these hours are 8:30 a.m. to 5:00 p.m., Monday through Friday. - (e) Trade Secrets.
 A person submitting records to the Agency may identify information therein for which an exception from disclosure is requested.
 The records access officer(s) shall identify the person(s) within the Agency who shall have custody and/or access to such information and the manner of safeguarding against unauthorized access to such information until fifteen days after the entitlement to such exception has been finally determined or such further time as ordered by a court of competent jurisdiction.

-- (e) Appeal of denial of access to records.
+(f) Appeal of denial of access to records.
 Any person denied access to records, or denied a requested exception from disclosure of records, in whole or in part, may appeal in writing to the Agency's Counsel.
 The business address of the Agency's Counsel is P.O.
-Box 99, Ray Brook, New York 12977. - (f) Severability.
-If any provision of these regulations or the application thereof to any person or circumstances is adjudged invalid by a court of competent jurisdiction, such judgment shall not affect or impair the validity of the other provisions of these regulations or the application thereof to other persons and circumstances.
+Box 99, Ray Brook, New York 12977.